 - Job Profile: Food delivery

 - Average earnings: $25/hr+Tips

-You can use cars, bikes, scooters, and even trucks to deliver food in your designated area.
+You can use a car, bike, scooter, or even a truck to deliver food in your designated area during the peak hours.
 In cities such as New York, Denver, and Los Angeles, you can deliver for DoorDash on foot.